sameeraman/DotNetCoreSQLDB/README.md

 This has a SQL Database Dependancy.
 The images below provides information about the database and the code below provides information on how to create the table.

+`MyDbConnection` environment variable needs to be set with the SQL Connection String.

 ![Rendered site](images/view.PNG)

 ![SQL Database and Table](images/sqltable.PNG)